-A Montessori classroom for Preschoolers has four main areas of activity; Practical Life Activities, Sensory Awareness, Language and Sound Development, Creative Play and Beginning Numeral Skills.
+A Montessori classroom for Preschoolers has four main areas of activity; Fine and Gross Motor Activities, Sensory Awareness, Language and Sound Development, Creative Play and Beginning Numeral Skills.

-- Practical Life Activities are an important element in Montessori classrooms.
-Many of these activities isolate one particular skill, allowing pre-school children to master each skill one-step at a time.
+- Fine/Gross Motor Activities/Self-Care Activities are an important element in Montessori classrooms.
+Many of these activities isolate one particular skill, allowing pre-school children to master each skill one-step at a time and become self-independent.

 - These life skill activities develop fine motor skills, strengthen each child’s focus and concentration, helps master eye/hand coordination through work with puzzles, beads, spooning, tweezing, scooping, pouring, etc.